Welcome to Sayreville Public Schools Nursing and Health Services!

 - Compliance with State Immunization Requirements

-- Administration of Medications prescribed by Health Care Provider
+- Administration of Medications prescribed by a Health Care Provider

 - Assessment and Provision of Initial Care for Illness/Injury

-- Close Communication between Parents, Teachers, and other SMS Staff Members
+- Close Communication between Parents, Teachers, and other Staff Members

 Medication While In School

 As a reminder, if your child needs any medication(s) during the school day, including all over-the-counter medications, such as Tylenol, Benadryl, and Advil, a medication authorization form must be completed and signed by both a physician AND the parent/guardian.
-These forms are available in the health office or attached below.
+These forms are available under “Forms and Documents” or in the health office.
 In addition, the medication must be brought to school in the original container, properly labeled with the student’s name.
 Plastic baggies are not acceptable.

 When Should My Student Stay Home From School?